Best Keyboard for VALORANT

 Best keyboard for VALORANT – Conclusion

 As you’ve no doubt been able to read the VALORANT pros go for a wide variety of different boards.
-The only thing that’s for sure is that you’ll want to go for a mechanical board if the pros are to be believed but beyond that it’s pretty much up to you.
-We see everything from stripped down keyboards without RGB lighting to custom-built keyboards in the VALORANT pro scene.
+The only thing that’s for sure is that you’ll want to go for an analog board if the pros are to be believed, but beyond that it’s pretty much up to you.
+We see everything from 60% boards to full-sized boards here, so there’s no ‘one size fits all’.

-That’s also what makes mechanical keyboards so exciting.
-The fact that there are so many options out there pretty much guarantees that you’ll be able to find something that suits your style, so hopefully this guide (perhaps combined with our switch guide if you’re new to this whole thing) can aid you in your search for your next keyboard.
+The fact that there are so many options out there pretty much guarantees that you’ll be able to find something that suits your style, so hopefully this guide can aid you in your search for your next keyboard.

 Thanks for reading!